wundergraph/router-examples/README.md

 ## 📁 Examples

+Each example is a self-contained router configuration with a custom module.
+You can copy the example directory to your own repository and start customizing it.

 | Example             | Path                                       | Documentation                            | Description                                                      |
 | ------------------- | ------------------------------------------ | ---------------------------------------- | ---------------------------------------------------------------- |
 | **Complete Module** | [`examples/complete/`](examples/complete/) | [📖 README](examples/complete/README.md) | Advanced router customization with custom modules and middleware |